irisfofs/jekyll-rp_logs/README.md

 **Warning again:** Destination folders are cleaned whenever Jekyll builds the site.
 Seriously, don't tell Jekyll to output to a directory that has anything useful in it.

 ### Tag implications and aliases
-This feature allows you to set up implications, where something tagged with one tag will automatically be tagged with other tags, in a list.
+This feature allows you to set up implications, where something tagged with one tag will automatically be tagged with a list of other tags.
 The implied tags need to be a list, even if there's only one.

-Example syntax:
+Example syntax (for your `_config.yml`):

 ```yaml
 tag_implications: